 Salado is a very small village located in the state of Texas.
-With a population of 2,134 people and just one neighborhood, Salado is the 599th largest community in Texas.
+With a population of 2,394 people and two constituent neighborhoods, Salado is the 590th largest community in Texas.

-Salado is a decidedly white-collar village, with fully 94.87% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Salado is a village of professionals, sales and office workers and managers.
-There are especially a lot of people living in Salado who work in sales jobs (17.14%), office and administrative support (14.84%) and healthcare (14.30%).
+Salado is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Salado is a village of professionals, sales and office workers, and managers.
+There are especially a lot of people living in Salado who work in teaching (15.10%), management occupations (9.74%), and sales jobs (9.41%).

-Salado is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small village, Salado does not have a public transit system used by locals to get to and from work.

 Do you like to read, write and learn?
 If you move to Salado, you'll likely find that many of your neighbors like to as well.
 Salado is one of the more educated communities in America, with a full 55.85% of its adults having a college degree or even advanced degree, compared to a national average across all communities of 21.84%.

 The per capita income in Salado in 2018 was $36,957, which is wealthy relative to Texas, and upper middle income relative to the rest of the US.
 This equates to an annual income of $147,828 for a family of four.

 Salado is a very ethnically-diverse village.
 The people who call Salado home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Salado residents report their race to be White, followed by Asian.
 Salado also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 19.31% of the village’s residents.
 Important ancestries of people in Salado include German, English, Irish, Czech, and Scottish.

 The most common language spoken in Salado is English.
 Other important languages spoken here include Spanish and Slavic languages.